GSA/datagov-ssb/README.md

 ## Uninstalling and deleting the broker

+1. Delete any instances managed by the brokers.
+(This will prevent orphaning of backend resources.)
+1. There's a safeguard in place to make sure you _really mean it_ before you delete the broker: Enable deletion of the databases by changing the `prevent_destroy` attribute in `broker/main.tf` from `true` to `false`.
-Run Terraform destroy and answer `yes` when prompted.
+1. Run Terraform destroy and answer `yes` when prompted.

 ```bash
 docker-compose --env-file=.env.${ENV_NAME}.secrets run --rm terraform destroy -var-file=terraform.${ENV_NAME}.tfvars